Simonyspitzen: Alpinism

 The firn-covered Eastern Simonyspitze is important from a mountaineering perspective, but is not often climbed.
 The normal route along the southeastern arête is rated as UIAA grade II.
 The start point for the roughly 4 hour ascent is the Essener-Rostocker Hut (2,208 m) in the Maurertal valley.
-Other routes run up the south flank (II), east flank (III-), northeastern arête (III) and Western Hanging Glacier (Westlichen Hängegletscher, III+).
+Other routes run up the south flank (II), east flank (III−), northeastern arête (III) and Western Hanging Glacier (Westlichen Hängegletscher, III+).
 The North Face (IV) is the most difficult climb and may also be reached via the Western Hanging Glacier from the Warnsdorfer Hut (2,336 m) in the Krimmler Achental.
 The summit is also ascended in winter up the Simonykees as a ski tour.

 The Western Simonyspitze is rarely visited; most alpinists only climb up to the Simonyschneide in front of it.
 The normal way runs from the southwest to the summit at grade II.
-Of climbing interest are the northwestern arêt, an ice tour from the Krimmler Kees, the North Face (combined terrain V-, 50°) and the ice climb up the North Face, at 65°, one of the steepest ice tours in the Venediger Group.
+Of climbing interest are the northwestern arête, an ice tour from the Krimmler Kees, the North Face (combined terrain V−, 50°) and the ice climb up the North Face, at 65°, one of the steepest ice tours in the Venediger Group.
 Other genuine glacier climbs like the South Flank or the Northwestern Hanging Glacier (Nordwestliche Hängegletscher) are considered dangerous and frequently impassible.
 In winter the Simonyschneide to the southwest is a popular ski touring destination.

 The crossing between the Western and Eastern Simonyspitze along a frequently corniced arête and the Harpprechtturm tower is assessed as grade III.